alexkappa/terraform-provider-auth0/docs/resources/hook.md

 * `enabled` - (Optional) Whether the hook is enabled, or disabled
 * `name` - (Required) Name of this hook
 * `script` - (Required) Code to be executed when this hook runs
 * `trigger_id` - (Required) Execution stage of this rule.
-Can be credentials-exchange, pre-user-registration, post-user-registration, post-change-password, or send-phone-message
+Can be credentials-exchange, pre-user-registration, post-user-registration, post-change-password, or send-phone-message* `dependencies` - (Optional) Dependencies of this hook used by webtask server